-In 2006, the performance goals fixed by the Committee in March 2006 provided for a maximum bonus of \$800,000.
-In 2006, Mr. Christian received a bonus of \$394,476.
-Of the bonus awarded Mr. Christian, \$112,500 was awarded based on the Company achieving the net revenue goal for fiscal year 2006.
-The balance of the bonus, \$281,976, was awarded pursuant to the terms of Mr. Christian's employment agreement which provides that Mr. Christian's aggregate compensation in any year (excluding stock options) shall not be less than his average aggregate annual compensation for the prior three years unless his or the Company's performance shall have declined substantially.
+In 2007, the performance goals fixed by the Compensation Committee in March 2007 provided for a maximum bonus of \$800,000.
+In 2007, Mr. Christian received a bonus of \$382,522.
+Of the bonus awarded Mr. Christian, \$112,500 was awarded based on the Company achieving the minimum net revenue goal for fiscal year 2007.
+The balance of the bonus, \$270,022, was awarded pursuant to the terms of Mr. Christian's employment agreement which provides that Mr. Christian's aggregate compensation in any year (excluding stock options) shall not be less than his average aggregate annual compensation for the prior three years unless his or the Company's performance shall have declined substantially.
+Three other performance goals, market revenue, free cash flow and operating margins were not achieved.
+If the minimums for all of the performance goals had been achieved, the bonus would have been \$450,000.
 Under Section 162(m) of the Internal Revenue Code (the "Code") and the regulations promulgated thereunder, deductions for employee remuneration in excess of \$1 million that are not performance-based are disallowed for publicly-traded companies.
 In order to qualify some or all of the bonus portion of the CEO's compensation package as performance-based compensation within the meaning of Section 162(m), the board adopted and stockholders approved the CEO Plan in May, 2005.
 However, any discretionary bonuses may not qualify as performance based compensation within the meaning of Section 162(m) of the Code.

-Pursuant to Mr. Christian's employment agreement, his base salary for fiscal 2007 is \$567,117.
-In March 2007, the Committee approved performance goals and established the potential bonus amounts for 2007 under the CEO Plan, which if achieved, will allow the CEO to receive a bonus of up to \$800,000.
-The actual amount of the CEO's bonus to be paid will be determined in 2008 after the Company's 2007 results are finalized.
+Pursuant to Mr. Christian's employment agreement, his base salary for fiscal 2008 is \$582,429.
+In March 2007, the Committee approved performance goals and established the potential bonus amounts for 2008 under the CEO Plan, which if achieved, will allow the CEO to receive a bonus of up to \$800,000.
+The actual amount of the CEO's bonus to be paid will be determined in 2009 after the Company's 2008 results are finalized.

-The other named executive officers received only a minimal increase in their base salaries from those paid in 2005, as a cost of living increase.
-Similarly, the bonuses paid the other named executive officers were either maintained at the same levels or reduced from those paid in 2005.
+In light of the Company's performance, the other named executive officers received only a minimal increase in their base salaries from those paid in 2006, as a cost of living increase.
+Similarly, the bonuses paid the other named executive officers were maintained at the same levels as those paid in 2006.